 Top 10 Benefits of Using a Host Agency

-For a lot of travel agents starting their own company, it's hard to tell if going with a franchise, consortium, or a host agency is the right choice.
+For a lot of travel agents starting their own company, it's hard to tell if going with a franchise, consortium, or host agency is the right choice.
 Why use a host agency?
 What are the benefits of using a host agency?
 As a person that specializes in that niche, I can tell you the benefits of using a host agency so you can make the right decision!

-Before we start, you need to be aware what a host agency is.
+Before we start, you need to be aware of what a host agency is.
 You also need to be aware that there are numerous host agency business models.
 Some host agencies provide limited services beyond the use of their accreditation number (more on accreditation options for agencies).
 Other host agencies provide everything but the kitchen sink.
-Since different travel agents have different needs, it's important to keep in mind there are many ways to 'host'.
+Since different travel agents have different needs, it's important to keep in mind there are many ways to be 'hosted'.
 More on finding the best host agency for you.

-If you already know you want to go with a host (or if you even suspect that you'll go that route), download our Questions to Ask a Host Agency spreadsheet right here.
+If you already know you want to go with a host agency (or if you even suspect that you'll go that route), download our Questions to Ask a Host Agency spreadsheet right here.
 (Psst!
 If you don't see it, try refreshing your browser.)

 Where can you direct all these great questions?
 Connecting with host agencies can't be easier!
 You can go directly to their profile to write them via Host Agency Reviews' Q&A feature.
 The beauty of this is that tons of agents will also get to learn from your question too!